Prague Gluten Free Guide

 3) For a simple burger meal then any branch of Tom’s Burger in Prague offers the option of a Gluten Free bun (as does any branch of McDonalds).
 Check the Cafes section below as well.

 4) If you are looking for Prague Gluten Free pizza then check Pizza Without Gluten to find pizzerias in Prague offering that product.
-Or check “Sweet Life” in the Cafes section below.
+Or check point 7 below.

 5) Pepe Nero is a Mediterranean-style restaurant and although it’s not 100% Prague Gluten Free, the menu is very clear in which options are GF.
 On the Pepe Nero website skip the on-screen menu and download the full PDF version to see the GF offer.